|Anne Seymour Damer|

-Anne Seymour Conway was born on 8 November 1749 in Sevenoaks, Kent.
+Anne Seymour Conway was born on 8 November 1749 at Coombe Bank in Sundridge, near Sevenoaks in Kent.
 She was the only child of Henry Seymour Conway, a Field Marshal in the British army and Whig MP, and his wife Caroline, daughter of John Campbell, 4th Duke of Argyll, and widow of the 3rd Earl of Ailesbury.

 Anne lived with her family at Park Place, Remenham, near Henley-on-Thames.
 Her father’s secretary, David Hume, encouraged her to develop her skills in sculpture.

 by G and P Wharton (1860)

 On 14 June 1767, Anne married the Honourable John Damer, but the marriage was not happy.
 They separated after seven years and on 15 August 1776, Anne’s husband committed suicide, leaving huge debts behind him.

 from a portrait by John Giles Eccardt (1747-8)